consbio/seedlot-selection-tool/docs/setup/install.rst

 .. note::

     It's recommended that you not use the root account to run your application or web server.
-Instead, use one account for nginx (if you install nginx through a package managet, this should be done automatically) and another account for the application itself (e.g., ``seedsource``).
+Instead, use one account for nginx (if you install nginx through a package manager, this should be done automatically) and another account for the application itself (e.g., ``seedsource``).
 It's also recommended to create a Python `virtual environment
     <https://virtualenv.pypa.io/en/stable/>`_ as the application user and use it to install all Python dependencies and
     run all Python commands.

 .. note::

     ``GDAL`` will probably be the most challenging dependency to get installed.
+You will likely need to have the GDAL development libraries for the version of GDAL required by the dependencies of this project (see `Pipfile.lock` entry for `gdal` to determine the required version).

-You may need to have the GDAL development libraries installed first, and if you get stuck, search for installing GDAL Python for your platform.
+    If you get stuck, search for installing the required version of GDAL Python for your platform.

     Once GDAL is installed, everything else should be easier.

 Setup & Configuration